Alice’s Adventures in the Cousins’ War

 Although the correspondence is inexact (adding 10), I believe this to be a reference to John Clifford, 9th Baron de Clifford’s slaying of the 17-year-old Edmund, Earl of Rutland, son of the Duke of York, at the Battle of Wakefield.

-The subject turns to Humpty’s cravat, which Alice mistakes for a belt, and after the awkwardness arising is past, we find out:
+The subject turns to Humpty’s cravat, which Alice mistakes for a belt, and after the awkwardness arising is past, we learn:

 ‘[…] It’s a present from the White King and Queen.
 There now!’

-We can easily fit the pieces and see that this represents the chain of office of chancellor conferred, along with a heap of other titles, following Edward IV’s ascension to the throne, by him and Elizabeth Woodville, who was recently given her own TV series literally called The White Queen.
+We can easily fit the pieces and see this represents the chain of office of chancellor conferred, along with a heap of other titles, following Edward IV’s ascension to the throne, by him and his queen consort.

-All the correspondences provided here might seem like overinterpretations, and there are such, including those positing that Charles Lutwidge Dodgson, Carroll’s real self, a strait-laced professor of mathematics and clergyman in the sleepy town of Oxford was hopped up on opium, but I know I’m not alone in finding at least some of them, and I feel instead I’m just scratching the surface.
-With the proper resources, a book could well be written.
+All the correspondences provided here might seem like overinterpretations, and there are such, including those positing Charles Lutwidge Dodgson, Carroll’s real self, a strait-laced professor of mathematics and clergyman in the sleepy town of Oxford, was hopped up on opium, but I know I’m not alone in finding at least some of them, and I feel instead I’m just scratching the surface.

 Part 8: Guerrillas and the “Jungle”